-FFI (LOCAL)

-Note:

-This policy addresses bullying of District students.
-For purposes of this policy, the term bullying includes cyberbullying.

-For provisions regarding discrimination and harassment involving District students, see FFH.
-Note that FFI shall be used in conjunction with FFH for certain prohibited conduct.
-For reporting requirements related to child abuse and neglect, see FFG.

-Bullying Prohibited

-The District prohibits bullying, including cyberbullying, as defined by state law.
-Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.

-Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.

-Retaliation

-The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.

-Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
-Unlawful retaliation does not include petty slights or annoyances.

-False Claim

-A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.

-Timely Reporting

-Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
-A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

-Reporting Procedures

-Student Report

-To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
-The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.

-Employee Report

-Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

-UPDATE 109 FFI(LOCAL)-A 1 of 3
+Note: This policy addresses bullying of District students.
+F purposes of this policy, the term bullying includes cy bullying.
+For provisions regarding discrimination and harassr involving District students, see FFH.
+Note that FFI s be used in conjunction with FFH for certain prohibite conduct.
+For reporting requirements related to child abuse and neglect, see FFG. shall ed Bullying Prohibited by state I ict prohibits bullying, including cyberbullying, as defir aw.
+Retaliation against anyone involved in the compl s a violation of District policy and is prohibited.
+Examples Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teas- ing, confinement, assault, demands for money, destruction of prop- erty, theft of valued possessions, name calling, rumor spreading, or ostracism.
+Retaliation against a ict prohibits retaliation by a student or District employ ny person who in good faith makes a report of bullyir s a witness, or participates in an investigation.
+Examples tracism, a or unwar s of retaliation may include threats, rumor spreading, assault, destruction of property, unjustified punishmer ranted grade reductions.
+Unlawful retaliation does no ty slights or annoyances. nts, False Claim ments, or t who intentionally makes a false claim, offers false st refuses to cooperate with a District investigation reg ng shall be subject to appropriate disciplinary action.
+Timely Reporting leged act report ma of bullying shall be made as soon as possible after th or knowledge of the alleged act.
+A failure to immedia ay impair the District's ability to investigate and addre bited conduct. ately Reporting Procedures To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another Student Report student has experienced bullying of believes that anothe student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other trict employee.
+The Superintendent shall develop procedures a lowing a student to anonymously report an alleged incident of lying. ne Dis- al- Employee Report dent or g ict employee who suspects or receives notice that a roup of students has or may have experienced bullyin nediately notify the principal or designee.
+DATE ISSUED: 11/13/20 UPDATE 109 FFI(LOCAL)-A 17 1 of 3

+Fruitvale ISD 234909

-STUDENT WELFARE FREEDOM FROM BULLYING
+STUDENT WELFARE FREEDOM FROM BULLYING FFI (LOCAL)

-FFI (LOCAL)